mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 Sampling the data
 ...............................................................................

-To create a sample dataset from the raster, you'll need to use the :guilabel:`Point sampling tool` plugin.
-Refer ahead to the module on plugins if necessary.
-Search for the phrase :kbd:`point sampling` and you will find the plugin.
-Note that it is in a third-party repository at time of writing, so you'll need to have third-party repositories enabled.
+* To create a sample dataset from the raster, you'll need to use the :guilabel:`Point sampling tool` plugin.
+* Refer ahead to the module on plugins if necessary.
+* Search for the phrase :kbd:`point sampling` in the :guilabel:`Plugin Installer` and you will find the plugin.
+* Note that it is in a third-party repository at time of writing, so you'll need to have third-party repositories enabled.

-You will find the tool under :menuselection:`Plugins --> Analyses --> Point sampling tool`:
+* As soon as it has been activated with the :guilabel:`Plugin Manager`, you will find the tool under :menuselection:`Plugins --> Analyses --> Point sampling tool`:

 .. image:: ../_static/vector_analysis/063.png
    :align: center

-Select :guilabel:`random_points` as the layer containing sampling points, and the SRTM raster as the band to get values from.
-Save the output under :kbd:`exercise_data/spatial_statistics/` as :kbd:`random_samples.shp`.
-Add it to the TOC (:guilabel:`Layers list`) when prompted.
+* Select :guilabel:`random_points` as the layer containing sampling points, and the SRTM raster as the band to get values from.
+* Save the output under :kbd:`exercise_data/spatial_statistics/` as :kbd:`random_samples.shp`.
+* Add it to the TOC (:guilabel:`Layers list`) when prompted.

 A possible sample layer is shown here: